adam-paul/compendia/_posts/2022-02-02-prototype.md

 2. The data is either totally inaccessible and/or proprietary, or else it lacks any kind of visualization
-3. There is no interactivity, no community, no engagement, etc., and users have little to no input into what they're seeing on the dashboard in front of them.
+3. There is no interactivity, no community, no engagement, etc., and users have little to no input into what they're seeing on the dashboard in front of them

 To make an analogy again with Wikipedia and information, the current state of data and statistics resources on the web is a bit like the way it used to be for information.
 Data